 (4) Any additional amount determined by the Chief, upon a showing of good cause, to ensure adequate funding of the group self-insurer.

-(f) The Group Administrator shall immediately advise the Chief in writing if the group self-insurer's core members do not meet in aggregate the financial requirements set forth in Section 15472(a) of these regulations.
+(f) The Group Administrator shall immediately advise the Chief in writing if the group self-insurer's does not meet the financial requirements set forth in Section 15472(a) of these regulations.

 (g) A group self-insurer's solvency is presumed impaired if any of the following occurs: